ryudo87/CPP/ctor and destructor assignment.md

 	  return *this;
 	}

+# When do you call copy constructors?

+Copy constructors are called in these situations :
+1. generates a temporary object.
+2.a function returns an object  by value .
+3. object is passed by value as an argument to a function .
+4. When you construct an object based on another object of the same class.

+# Name the implicit member functions of a class.

+1. default constructor
+2. copy constructor
+3. assignment operator
+4. default destructor
+5. move copy constructor

-Q7.
-Considering the following C++ code snippet, which of the following statements are true? class MyArray
+# Q7.
+Considering the following C++ code snippet, which of the following statements are true?
+class MyArray
 {
     int *ptr;